acycliq/cellpose/howto.md

     >>> exit()
 ```

-* Download or clone now the repo to a folder of your choice: `git clone https://github.com/acycliq/cellpose.git` and cd into it.
-* To install cellpose run the command: `pip install -e ".[gui]"` from inside the folder cloned the repo into.
-Then run the commands
+* Install cellpose: `pip install https://github.com/acycliq/cellpose/raw/main/dist/cellpose-0.0.0-py3-none-any.whl`

-below to verify you are running version `0.0.0` and the cellpose runs on the gpu:
+    Run the commands below to verify you are running version `0.0.0` and that it runs on the gpu:

 ```
     (cellpose) dimitris@egon:~/dev/python/cellpose$ python